 Heat Network (Metering and Billing) Regulations 2014

-How?
-The communal ‘district’ approach is exempt from the Heat Network (Metering and Billing) Regulations 2014 as there is no central heat generation (the “district” is formed simply by the shared ground loop array); each property is furnished with its own ground source heat pump so each resident is responsible for their own bill, so there is no requirement for the landlord to either apportion energy bills between residents or indeed meter heat losses through district distribution pipework.
+There is no central heat generation (the “district” is formed simply by the shared ground loop array); each property is furnished with its own ground source heat pump so each resident is responsible for their own bill, so there is no requirement for the landlord to either apportion energy bills between residents or meter heat losses through district distribution pipework.